shanedrabing/genea/README.md

     </i>
 </p>

-Infoboxes give us a digest of a particular Wikipedia page, in addition to the relational information that we'll need to build a tree.
 In the image above, we can see rows of data under the "Personal Details" section; each of these rows contain a header (bolded text) and (typically) associated links.

 We'll use regular expression patterns to match with these headers, some of which provide ancestral relationships ("Parents", in this case), some provide